Cloverdale

 Cloverdale hosts a young demographic, positioning it in the bottom quartile nationwide

-Cloverdale's median age is 34 years, which is lower than Greater Perth's average of 37 and considerably younger than Australia's median age of 38.
-Compared to Greater Perth, Cloverdale has a higher proportion of residents aged 25-34 at 20.4%, but fewer residents aged 5-14 at 10.7%.
+Cloverdale's median age is 34 years, which is lower than Greater Perth's average of 37 and Australia's national average of 38 years.
+Compared to Greater Perth, Cloverdale has a higher proportion of residents aged 25-34 years at 20.4%, but fewer residents aged 5-14 years at 10.7%.
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and now, the proportion of residents aged 35 to 44 has grown from 15.2% to 15.9%, while the proportion of those aged 15 to 24 has declined from 13.2% to 12.2%.
+Between the 2021 Census and present, the proportion of residents aged 35 to 44 has increased from 15.2% to 15.9%, while the proportion of those aged 15 to 24 has decreased from 13.2% to 12.2%.
 By 2041, population forecasts indicate substantial demographic changes in Cloverdale.
-The 45 to 54 age group is projected to grow by 34%, adding 385 residents to reach a total of 1,530.
-In contrast, the 5 to 14 age group is projected to show minimal growth of just 2%, with an increase of only 25 people.
+The 45 to 54 age group is projected to grow by 33%, adding 383 residents to reach a total of 1,530.
+Conversely, the 5 to 14 age group shows minimal growth of just 2% (23 people).

 Frequently Asked Questions - Age